-Data-driven Compliance initiatives
+Data-Driven Compliance Initiatives

-Various data-driven compliance initiatives were launched, aimed at improving risk identification, monitoring, and reporting processes.
-Leveraging advanced data analytics and automation, these initiatives were taken to enhance the effectiveness and efficiency of compliance programs.
-The Bank plans to build on these initiatives in 2025, further integrating data-driven approaches to strengthen compliance risk management.
+Various data-driven compliance initiatives were launched, aimed In 2024, CEB also continued its efforts to integrate ESG and at improving risk identification, monitoring, and reporting processes.
+Sustainability into its core business strategy.
+During 2024, the Bank Leveraging advanced data analytics and automation, these prepared itself for the first Sustainability Statements.
+In that respect, initiatives were taken to enhance the effectiveness and efficiency of the Bank performed a first round of Double Materiality Assessments, compliance programs.
+The Bank plans to build on these initiatives outcomes of which will enable the Bank to further integrate its ESG in 2025, further integrating data-driven approaches to strengthen risk management practices and align with reporting directives. compliance risk management.
+Furthermore, the efforts will continue to integrate rapidly evolving regulatory requirements and supervisory expectations around ESG Risk Appetite risk management.

-Risk Appetite

-CEB revised its Risk Appetite Policy and enhanced its limit monitoring framework by introducing Loss Given Default (LGD)-based concentration limits alongside nominal limits.
+CEB revised its Risk Appetite Policy and enhanced its limit monitoring framework by introducing Loss Given Default (LGD)based concentration limits alongside nominal limits.
 In 2024, CEB successfully transitioned to the LGD-based risk appetite framework by refining and automating the risk calculation process, integrating it into a dashboard for daily monitoring, and extending the knowledge and awareness across all stakeholders, including subsidiaries.
 We consider this project as a major step to further improve CEB's risk metrics regarding asset quality and credit concentration.

-Alignment with changing regulations
+Alignment with Changing Regulations

 The Bank carried on monitoring regulatory developments applicable to CEB and align its operations with evolving requirements.
 In 2024, several risk assessment and reporting frameworks were successfully adapted to meet new regulatory expectations.
-Key achievements included enhancing the risk management framework for Credit Spread Risk in the Banking Book (CSRBB), updating the reporting framework for Interest Rate Risk in Banking Book and ensuring a smooth transition from CRR2 to CRR3.
+Key achievements included enhancing the risk management framework for Credit

+Spread Risk in the Banking Book (CSRBB), updating the reporting framework for Interest Rate Risk in Banking Book and ensuring a smooth transition from CRR2 to CRR3.